jreiche/aeo_radar/answers/answer_sheet_v_1.md

 * Forest seems similar
 * Built-up still shows very high values

-Question 3.1i: Which colours represent the five main land cover classes in the RGB?
+__Question 3.1i:__ Which colours represent the five main land cover classes in the RGB?
+* Blue = water
+* Green = plantations
+* beige = forest
+* white = built-up
+* violet or pink = non-forest

-Question 3.1j: Why does water (W) appear black in the RGB?
+__Question 3.1j:__ Why does water (W) appear black in the RGB?
 What happens to the radar wave when interacting with a flat (non-rough) water surface?
 It is helpful to make a sketch including the side-looking radar.
+* Scatter away from satellite due to mirror effect on the smooth surface of the water (due to side-looking into the directions of the satellite) --> no recieved energy at satellite over water

-Question 3.1k: Why are plantations much greener in the RGB than regular forest?
+__Question 3.1k:__ Why are plantations much greener in the RGB than regular forest?
+* Higher values for VH polarization --> less volume scattering, but distinct vertical profiles of tree stems and therefore low backscatter in VV

 __Question__
 Analysing and describing class specific backscatter characteristics